Skip to content

 zelos extensions start

-Start an extension
+Start an agent extension

 Usage: zelos extensions start [OPTIONS] <ID>